Shahriar-Kariman/CS4065_Assignment_2/report/report.md

 ## Introduction

-This investigation aimes to evaluate the memorability and usability of key and gesture based interaction schemes to help me understand the cognitive load accosiated with learning and using short keys.
+This investigation aimes to evaluate the **memorability** and **usability** of key and gesture based interaction schemes to help me understand the cognitive load accosiated with learning and using short keys.
+This is important in UI dsign as how users as interaction schemes directly affect the efficiency and comfortablility of users.

 ## Input Scheme Designs